 The student is responsible for finding his or her own licensed teaching site.
 If you are currently employed at an early childhood center, this site may be used.
 The student must get approval of the teaching site and find a mentor, to be approved by teacher prior to first day of class.

 What is a mentor?

 A mentor is a lead teacher in an early childhood facility with a minimum of an Associates of Arts Degree in Early Childhood Education or Child Development and is willing to provide guidance for a student teacher in gaining practical classroom knowledge.

 What are the course requirements ?

-The student teacher will spend approximately 8 hours per week for 8 weeks in the classroom for a total of 75 hours.
+The practicum student will spend approximately 75 hours over 8 weeks under observation by a mentor.
 A video camera will be needed for recording lessons.

 ECED 135 – Health, Safety, & Nutrition for the Young Child (3 units)

 This course presents healthy practices that promote safety, nutrition, and wellness for the young child.
 Strategies will be introduced that include families in developing health awareness.
 In addition, safety issues inclusive of disaster and emergency planning along with creating safe environments within an early education setting will be emphasized.

 ECED 137 – Observation & Assessment (3 units)

 This course will offer opportunities for students to develop in-depth knowledge and skills as early childhood professionals with a focus on research, policy, and best practices in early childhood assessment and to link assessment to curriculum planning and program evaluation.
 Focus will be on students acquiring knowledge about informal and formal developmental screening assessment instruments for young children, how to select and how to use the appropriate instrument to determine initial information that will facilitate individual learning environments and strategies.
 Though not required, completion of ECED 101 Child Growth and Development and ECED 106 Introduction to Curriculum for the Young Child are recommended.